PWSampanis/MTG_Data_Engineering_Bootcamp/README.md

 - 2 service accounts - dbt and prefect (could you use one for both?)

 - GCS bucket creation, bigquery dataset creation (I think dbt external table will build the table).
 It will all rely on the autodetect schema though unless I build the schema into the dbt external table?

+commands I'm running when I restart my vm:
+- conda activate zoomcamp (my personal environment)
+- prefect orion start
+- cd prefect/

+To run the python file directly:
+- python prefect_deployable_file.py
+*Note: you might need to add in your GCP blocks first and activate them with prefect.....*

+To build the deployment:
+- prefect deployment build prefect_deployable_file.py:etl_api_to_gcs_to_bq -n "MTG ELT flow"
+Note: this will build a yaml file called